 The Hohem iSteady Mobile Plus is nearly as stable as the Hohem iSteady X, but we learned that it doesn't react as quickly in sport mode as the models mentioned above.
 It has a similar tripod to the iSteady X, but with the longer handle, your phone is much higher off the ground.
 The combination of the long handle with the small tripod can make for some shaky shots and may even act as a sail and blow your setup over.

 The DJI Pocket 2 scored very well in our obstacle course assessment.
 This model likes to film straighter than the others, and with the all-new joystick, which improved upon the last model, you have full control over your angles.
-If you want a tripod for the Pocket 2, you're going to have to drop a few extra dollars because it is sold separately.
+The Pocket 2 includes an attachment with a tripod socket that is easily swappable with the standard base, but you'll need to provide your own tripod.
 However, we found it was pretty easy to figure out a way to prop it up in most situations.

 Smartphone gimbals are an affordable and relatively easy way to use a device you already own to make production-quality photos and videos.
 Whether you're a time-lapse fanatic, want to create movies of your travels or a friend's wedding, or want to film your son ripping it up at the snowboard park, these innovative devices will help you step your content creation game up.
 We had an absolutely great time testing these products, and we hope that you now have the knowledge to purchase the perfect model for your budget and needs.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More